dogecoinfoundation/foundation.dogecoin.com/content/trailmap/prologue.md

 rewards them for their contribution to running the network, and at the same time gives back to the whole community through charitable causes.

-## Timeline
+## Timeline.

 As you can imagine, setting off on such an adventure is not a small feat and we are still just getting started.
-We already have some influencial friends on our side and a growing group of people who are getting ready to contribute development time to these Open Source projects.
+We already have some influential friends on our side and a growing group of people who are getting ready to contribute development time to these Open Source projects.